 - Transform the workforce into a strategic business advantage.

-5 steps for an effective performance management process
+What are the 5 steps for an effective performance management process?

 This brief guide to modern performance management process enumerates a few steps of performance management process: